Children & Youth Programs

-We believe that learning, growing, and exploring never ends – thus our congregation is proud to offer a Lifespan Experience Program that includes educational and social programming for infants through adults.
+We believe that learning, growing, and exploring never ends – our congregation is proud to offer Children & Youth Programs that include educational and social programming for infants through adults.
 The UUA offers that “… faith is a journey we take together…education takes a lifetime.
-It happens both within and beyond a congregation's walls.
+It happens both within and beyond a congregation’s walls.
 We support one another as individuals, families, and communities in an ongoing search for truth and meaning…” (uua.org).
-Lifespan opportunities are central to UUCGT’s mission of “creating a better world by nurturing the heart and expanding the mind.”
+Religious Education opportunities are central to UUCGT’s mission of “creating a better world by nurturing the heart and expanding the mind.”

 Our congregation is a place of community building, spiritual learning, and social justice-making for people of all ages.
 Through activities both lively and quiet, children and youth learn about themselves, their own spirits, Unitarian Universalism, and neighboring faiths.
 We also take part in service projects.

-Our adults have opportunities too, including book groups, Sunday morning classes, evening presentations, and much more!
-We offer a wide array of social activities as well for all ages in an effort to build community and enhance our journey together.
+Adults have opportunities, too, including book groups, Sunday morning classes, evening presentations, and much more!
+We offer a wide array of social activities for all ages in an effort to build community and enhance our journey together.

 Registration Forms for Children and Youth

-Below you’ll find the required 2017-2018 LE Registration forms for all children and youth (including nursery age children).
+Below you will find the required 2018-2019 RE Registration forms for all children and youth (including nursery age children).
 Each family needs to complete a new set of forms annually.

-Please return the completed forms to Sarah Montgomery-Richards by scanning and emailing to email@example.com, snail-mail, or dropping off at the church.
+Please return the completed forms to the office by scanning and emailing to firstname.lastname@example.org, snail-mail, or dropping off at the church.

 Interested in more information about the wonderful opportunities at UUCGT?